 It’s challenging and costly for online retailers to compete with brick and mortar stores when it comes to returns.
 Most B and M retailers have their merchandise in the hands of the customer instantly, significantly reducing their costs.

 In-store shoppers have the advantage of trying an item before they buy.
 Being able to test in person reduces the necessity of returns from the start.
-Estimates show online returns are over three times higher for online retailers, at 30%, over offline at 8.89%.
+Estimates show online returns are triple that of online retailers at 30% vs. 8.89% offline.
 It’s the primary reason why physical stores can offer “No Questions Asked – Hassle-Free” return policies.

 What is a benefit to such a lax policy?
 Repeat business.
 Customers know they won’t get stuck with something they don’t want.